 The Internet of Things (IoT) is gaining more and more popularity and is slowly but surely becoming the next big thing on everyone’s lips.
-Namely, seeing how IoT makes our lives more practical, and helps unleash the full potential of present day technology, it is no wonder that it has already reached out to almost every single device in our household.
-Because of this, there could be no talk about Internet of things without mentioning how it helps make our printers significantly more intelligent.
+Namely, seeing how IoT makes our lives more practical and helps unleash the full potential of present-day technology, it is no wonder that it has already reached out to almost every single device in our household.
+Because of this, there could be no talk about the Internet of things without mentioning how it helps make our printers significantly more intelligent.

 Printers are More Independent

 Up until recently, printers heavily depended on the computers that governed them.
 Nevertheless, such a phenomenon is slowly becoming a thing of the past.
 Modern printers have near-PC-class CPUs and they are running on either Windows or Linux operating system.
 Consequently, today, they are more similar to computers than they are to their predecessors only a few generations back.
 This independence is precisely what enabled the internet of things to embed into printers so efficiently.
 Nowadays, you can just plug your printer in, supply it with enough ink cartridge and let it do the job on its own.

 Unfortunately, not everyone is thrilled about company printers becoming the part of IoT.
 Just take a minute to think about what is it that we most usually decide to print.
 In a paperless era that 21st century is, printing material is usually something as crucial as strategy presentation, or even an offer letter.
 In any case, leaving these things out there in the open is never the safest choice.
 However, not everything is so grim.
 Being aware of this potential risk, industry giant Hewlett-Packard decided to step up once more and present their new service called simply HP Printing Security Advisory Services.